collabsoft/forge-apps-ui-example/README.md

 This app serves as an end-to-end example of how to write and use UI modifications in Jira Cloud.

-This Forge app provides three UI modifications operations:
+This Forge app provides the following UI modifications operations:

 - Hiding the priority field
 - Changing the summary field label to "Modified summary label"